SteveVitali/Tetris/README.md

 - `Sound`
   - This is a utility class with a static method for playing sound clips.

-- `GameElementPanel`, `TetrisUIButton`, `TetrisUILabel` `TetrisUIPanel`
+- `GameElementPanel`, `GameElementLabel`,
-  - These classes extend JPanel, JButton, JLabel, and JPanel, respectively.
+  `TetrisUIPanel`, `TetrisUILabel`, `TetrisUIButton`

-    Their function is to 1) let me avoid writing the same JComponent styling/configuration code every time I make a new component, and 2) so that the application has a unified style that, if I ever wanted to change, I easily could by modifying these classes.
+    - The function of these classes is to 1) let me avoid writing the same JComponent styling/configuration code every time I make a new component, and 2) so that the application has a unified style that, if I ever wanted to change, I easily could by modifying these classes.

 - `ColorPalettes`
   - This is just a utility class that contains static methods for getting a